 - Please read the AL-KO operating instructions supplied with your caravan and act in accordance with them. - Follow all safety instructions as well as the warning information. - It is recommended for ease of fit that a side lift jack be used. - Keep the operating instructions

 The AL-KO side lift jack

-• See section 5.14 page 50 for details.
+See section 5.13